actmd/fhir_amp_tutorial/README.md

 The patient search interface is not designed to allow you to search for all patients in the system.
 It is designed to only allow you to search for patients by some strong criteria (generally has to include a family and a given name).

-You can see a list of all the available patients in the (Epic Patient Resource API page)[https://open.epic.com/Clinical/Patient].
+You can see a list of all the available patients in the [Epic Patient Resource API page](https://open.epic.com/Clinical/Patient).

 The FHIR id is hard coded in this application.
 When you do a search, the ID returned is actually the internal id.
 You cannot use this as your patient id.
-See this (example)[https://open-ic.epic.com/FHIR/api/FHIR/DSTU2/Patient?family=Argonaut&given=Jessica]
+See this [example](https://open-ic.epic.com/FHIR/api/FHIR/DSTU2/Patient?family=Argonaut&given=Jessica)

 You will see the following returned: